 If you know yourself, but not the enemy, for every victory gained you will also suffer defeat— Sun Tzu

-The first thing I learned to do on my journey was acknowledging fear.
+The first thing I learned to do on my journey was to acknowledge fear.

 To overcome something, you have to know what that something is.
 Understand where your fear comes from, or you will try to solve an issue that may not be the correct one.

-Keep in mind that most of the times fear comes from past experiences, so try to figure out what made you fearful in your past, so you can fight it.
+Keep in mind that most of the time, fear comes from past experiences, so try to figure out what made you fearful in your past, so you can fight it.

 Most people skip this process.
 They try to solve the problem without studying it first, and this may cause an enormous amount of extra work or even failure.